1-davnor-1-people

 Land of “brown gold”, caves and waterfalls

 San Isidro is famous for its ‘tableya’, round-shaped finished product of dried cacao beans which may have been the main ingredient of one’s favourite chocolate.
+But beyond its progressing cacao industry, eco-tourism sites also flourish.

 Unknown to many, near Kabyawan is one more wonder shrouded by huge timber tress.
-The locals call it “Sambulawan Falls”, after the beautiful Sambulawan Tree near the Three-tiered waterfalls.
+The locals call it “Sambulawan Falls”, after the beautiful Sambulawan tree near the three-tiered waterfalls.

 sto tomas sanitary landfill